Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 The most common injuries in ATV-related accidents are as follows:

-Should you decide to move forward, your personal injury attorney will start the process of investigating your case.
+Should you decide to move forward, your personal injury lawyer will start the process of investigating your case.
 They will gather evidence, including medical records, witness testimony, and video surveillance, if possible.

 Next, your ATV injury lawyer will negotiate with the at-fault parties and any insurance companies involved.
 Through these negotiations, your attorney will ensure that you receive fair compensation.
 If negotiations aren’t possible, your lawyer will prepare your case to go to trial.

-In Illinois, the statute of limitations for personal injury, wrongful death, and product liability is two years from the date of injury.
+In Illinois, the statute of limitations for personal injury, wrongful death, and product liability is two years from the date of injury, as outlined in 735 ILCS 5/13-202.

 There are also more established laws for cars, such as speed limits, local driving regulations, and the requirement for insurance coverage.